 Possibly.
 A physical therapy assessment involves the evaluation of mobility, strength, balance, and endurance.
 Depending on your condition, you may experience an increase in pain during the assessment.
 Your physical therapist will offer you options in managing this pain.

 Click HERE to find out!

 Parking is free.
 There is ample parking in front of the complex.

 The Kids Den is a drop in babysitting service for children aged newborn to six for users of the Kinsmen Sports Centre.
 No registration is required.
 Check the City of Edmonton website for rates, activities, and child-to-staff ratio. http://www.edmonton.ca/attractions_recreation/sport_recreation/childrens-experiences.aspx

 Workers’ Compensation Board (WCB)

 For work related injuries, the initial assessment and treatment will be covered by WCB.
 However, further treatments must be approved by WCB.

 Within 10 days of the collision, you must seek assessment and treatment from a primary care provider.
 (E.g. Physician, Physical Therapist) File the appropriate forms (AB-1 form) with your insurer.

 Extended Health Care

-Private Insurance through work, your spouse, or you own insurance such as Blue Cross, has provisions for Physical Therapy.
+Private Insurance through work, your spouse, or you own insurance, such as Alberta Blue Cross, Sun Life, Manulife, and Canada Life, has provisions for Physical Therapy.
 Check your plan to see what is covered.
 Some insurance plans require that you have a physician’s referral in order to claim your treatment costs.